IP Pascal: Porting platform

 Because IP Pascal modules can "override" each other, a graphical extension module (or any other type of module) can override the standard I/O calls implemented in a module below it.
 Thus, paslib implements standard Pascal statements such as read, write, and other support services. gralib overrides these services and redirects all standard Pascal I/O to graphical windows.

 The difference between this and such libraries in other implementations is that you typically have to stop using the standard I/O statements and switch to a completely different set of calls and paradigms.
 This means that you cannot "bring forward" programs implemented with the serial I/O paradigm to graphical systems.

 Another important difference with IP Pascal is that it uses procedural language methods to access the Windowed graphics library.
 Most graphics toolkits force the use of object-oriented programming methods to the toolkit.
-One reason for this is because Object orientation is a good match for graphics, but it also occurs because common systems such as Windows force the application program to appear as a service program to the operating system, appearing as a collection of functions called by the operating system, instead of having the program control its own execution and call the operating system.
+One reason for this is because object oriented programming is a good match for graphics, but it also occurs because common systems such as Windows force the application program to appear as a service program to the operating system, appearing as a collection of functions called by the operating system, instead of having the program control its own execution and call the operating system.
 This is commonly known as callback design.
 Object-oriented code often works better with callbacks because it permits an object's methods to be called as callbacks, instead of a programmer having to register several pointers to functions to event handling code, each of which would be an individual callback.

-Object-orientation is a good programming method, but IP Pascal makes it an optional, not a required, methodology to write programs.
+IP Pascal makes object-oriented programming an optional, not required, methodology to write programs.
 IP Pascal's ability to use procedural methods to access all graphics functions means that there is no "cliff effect" for older programs.
 They don't need to be rewritten just to take advantage of modern programming environments.

-Another interesting feature of the IP porting platform is that it supports a character mode, even in graphical environments, by providing a "character grid" that overlays the pixel grid, and programs that use only character mode calls (that would work on any terminal or telnet connection) work under graphical environments automatically.
+The IP porting platform supports a character mode, even in graphical environments, by providing a "character grid" that overlays the pixel grid.
+Programs that use only character mode calls (that would work on any terminal or telnet connection) work under graphical environments automatically.